spdx/spdx-spec/chapters/1-rationale.md

 In addition to the supported formats, the following format is in development with a plan to complete the specification by SPDX 3.0:
 * Extensible Markup Language (XML) see: https://www.w3.org/TR/2008/REC-xml-20081126/

-**1.7.7** Interoperability between all the supported file formats will be preserved.
+**1.7.6** Interoperability between all the supported file formats will be preserved.
+SPDX defines how to validate a document in each supported format, and how to translate a valid document without loss to each other supported format.

-**1.7.8** Tags and format properties are case sensitive.
+**1.7.7** Tags and format properties are case sensitive.

-**1.7.9** Should be easy to recognize in a file system without opening the file.
+**1.7.8** Should be easy to recognize in a file system without opening the file.
 A suggested naming convention is:

 | Format      | Extension   |
 | ----------- | ----------- |